taichi/modernjs/modernjs.en.md

 In the code base of hundreds of thousands of rows level, it is expected that the execution time of the build can be shortened as much as possible, as well as the test execution time should be shorter.

 By the way, there is a thing called "do not predict" to what I like in the maxim of performance.
-In other words, if the reason for adopting [gulp] is really only performance, its adoption is that the code base grows big enough that even if the build time is long enough it will not be late.
+In other words, if the reason for adopting [gulp] is only performance, its adoption is that the code base grows big enough that even if the build time is long enough it, will not be late.

 So, in my project, I decided to try as hard as possible with npm script.